Refresh Extracts

 Most data sources support an incremental refresh.
 Rather than refreshing the entire extract, you can configure a refresh to add only the rows that are new since the previous time you extracted the data.

 For example, you may have a data source that is updated daily with new sales transactions.
-Rather than rebuild the entire extract each day, you can just add the new transactions that occurred that day.
-Then once a week you might want to do a full refresh just to be sure you have the most up to date data.
+Rather than rebuild the entire extract each day, you can add the new transactions that occurred that day.
+Then once a week you might want to do a full refresh just to be sure you have the most up-to-date data.

 The Advanced Settings feature provides two options for managing data updates.
 You can choose to replace the last rows added by refreshing values that are equal to or greater than the last recorded value.
 Or you can opt to keep the last rows added by only refreshing the extract with values greater than the last recorded value.

-Note: If the data structure of the source data changes (for example, a new column is added), you will need to do a full extract refresh before you can start doing incremental refreshes again.
+Note: If the data structure of the source data changes (for example, a new column is added), you’ll need to do a full extract refresh before you can start doing incremental refreshes again.

-You can follow the steps below to set up an extract to be refreshed incrementally.
+You can follow the following steps to set up an extract to be refreshed incrementally.

-2. In the Extract Data dialog box, select All rows as the number of Rows to extract.
-Incremental refresh can only be defined when you are extracting all rows in the database.
+In the Extract Data dialog box, select All rows as the number of Rows to extract.
+Incremental refresh can only be defined when you’re extracting all rows in the database.

 Note: You can't increment a sample extract.